onebyte/BI-Tool/README.md

 # BI-Tool
 An simple BI-Tool to visualize bexio data.
-Based on JS
+Based on NG + NodeJS